 Attorney James’ dream was to join the elite planter-banker class by any means necessary.
 Rebuffed by Congressman William Aiken’s daughter, James turned to Jacqueline.
 Meanwhile, Angolan Ella was determined to marry Posey, whose ancestry was Igbo.

 Though enemies from the day James arrived, both Posey and James respected Senator John C. Calhoun—but for vastly different reasons.
 For James, Calhoun represented the “rule-maker class” he wants to join.
 Posey welcomed Calhoun’s prediction of war between white people.

 By 1854, the Tiffany family had enslaved over 300 Africans for more than a century on the 1,100-acre slave labor camp that they called the Tiffany Plantation.
 The Tiffanys were the largest rice producer in South Carolina’s Colleton District.
 While the toil of enslaved Africans earned untold riches for the Tiffanys, the Africans endured violence inflicted to force increased rice production and profits followed by the indignity of the bodies of loved ones being stolen from their graves and delivered to a medical school.

-Rich with history and a cast of unforgettable characters, Two Rivers is a sweeping saga of two peoples, European immigrants and African abductees.
-Together, they experience courtships, infanticide, homicide, rape, rebellions, revenge, sabotage, storms, high-stakes gambling, grave-robbing, counterfeiting, and more.
+Rich with history and a cast of unforgettable characters, Two Rivers is a sweeping saga of two peoples—European immigrants and African abductees.
+Together, they experience courtships, infanticide, homicide, rape, rebellions, revenge, sabotage, storms, high-stakes gambling, grave-robbing, counterfeiting, slave mortgage-backed securities, and more.

 “De troubles Posey be sees” in Two Rivers reminds one of Southern Gothic storytelling.